Frequently Asked Questions

 Most of the pups available for Guardianship will be females but there may be one or two males that also require Guardians.

 If you are applying for a Guardian Home puppy, she will come to you at 12-16 weeks of age.
 This gives Doodle Companions time to potty & crate train, and provide a good foundation of the basic commands.
 It also allows us to form a bond with the pup.
 This is necessary so that when the time comes for delivery, she will feel comfortable with us handling her and her new puppies.

-During the first year, Doodle Companions will pay for her necessary vaccinations and will have her genetic health testing completed.
+During the first year, Doodle Companions will pay for her necessary vaccinations the first 4 months and will have her genetic health testing completed.
 Once we receive all of the results from her health testing, we are then able to access whether or not she will enter our breeding program.
 If for any reason, we decide not to breed the Guardian puppy placed with you, your deposit will be considered payment for the pup, we will pay to spay the Guardian puppy at no cost to you, and she will remain a forever family pet with her Guardian family.